 leucine -supplemented diet restored a more youthful pattern of muscle-protein

-lysine is an amino acid sometimes used to prevent herpes virus outbreaks.
+Lysine is sometimes used to prevent herpes virus outbreaks although the research on this

 proteinogenic amino acids.
 The methionine derivative S-adenosyl methionine